 Conveniently, Zagreb is also home to an international airport, making the city a great hub to fly into or out of.

-FAQ’s About Travel in Croatia
+FAQ’s About Places to Visit in Croatia

 What is the best holiday resort in Croatia?

 The most spectacular beaches in Croatia are Lojena Beach in the Kornati Islands, Mlaska Beach (Hvar), Vela Przina (Korcula), Uvala Lapad Beach (Dubrovnik), and Saharun (Dugi Otok).
 Croatia is full of beautiful beach destinations, both rocky and soft-sand.

 What’s the best time of year to visit Croatia?

 Croatia can be visited year round, but the best time to visit Croatia is during its shoulder-season, from May to June and again from September to October.
 Croatia gets absolutely packed with tourists in July and August.
 Meanwhile, so few tourists visit in winter that many of the major tours and accommodations shut down.

 Is Croatia cheaper than Greece?

 Generally, Greece is more expensive than Croatia.
 Certain places in Croatia, like Dubrovnik can get very expensive during high season, but overall most destinations in Croatia are cheaper than their counterparts in Greece.

 Where should I go in Croatia for a week?

 In one week in Croatia, you have time to visit Dubrovnik, Hvar Island, Split, and Krka National Park.
 See our full 7 day itinerary for more details on where to go in Croatia.